In this article:

 • Require a license

-• Cover Song: Requires a mechanical license when distributing to iTunes in the USA, and to any DSP for certain other countries (more information here).
+• Cover Song: Requires a mechanical license when distributing to iTunes or Amazon in the USA, and to any DSP for certain other countries (more information here).

 • Remix: Requires a master license from the rights holder(s) of the original recording.
 Furthermore, if your recording is based on an existing song whose lyrics you have translated or significantly modified, in addition to a mechanical license, you additionally need a license from the original lyricist.